 - Bullinger, LR and T Gurley-Calvez.
 (2016).
 WIC Participation and Maternal Behavior: Breastfeeding and Work Leave.
 Contemporary Economic Policy, 34(1): 158-172.

 - “More Time, Healthier Moms and Babies?
-The Effects of Paid Family Leave in the United States,” Under Review
+The Effects of Paid Family Leave in the United States,” Revise and Resubmit, Journal of Health Economics

-- “Prescription Contraception Consumption Trends After the Affordable Care Act” (with Kosali Simon), Under Review
+- “Prescription Contraception Consumption Trends After the Affordable Care Act” (with Kosali Simon), Revise and Resubmit, Maternal and Child Health Journal

 - “Trends in Opioid Abuse and Dependency in Households with Children” (with Coady Wing), Under Review